davidvlaminck/OTLMOW-GUI/README.md

 10. Until V1.1 publishing to the wider audience is done by placing both the zip and installer-exe file in folder `LatestRelease` and push to or merge into the master branch of this repository (OTLMOW-GUI) (needs permission from repository owner)

+## Translations guide

+This guide is for when you want to change translations in the program or if you are adding text that needs translations

+The easiest way to add translations to the code is by using the code: `GlobalTranslate._("<new text that needs translating>")`
+In most screen classes however you can use `self._("<new text that needs translating>")`
+These functions will return the translation for the given text

+For more info on how the translations are applied in the code look at the [babel documentation](https://babel.pocoo.org/en/latest/api/core.html)

+Follow these steps to add/change translations:

+1. Install babel in the python environment
+    `pip install babel`

+2. Generate the locale\base.pot file from the strings (those in `_(<to_be_extracted_string>)`) in your python code by running:
+    `pybabel extract -F babel.cfg -o locale\base.pot .\Domain .\GUI .\Exceptions`

+2. Update the `locale\\<language_code>\LC_MESSAGES\message.po` files to the new base.pot with:
+    `pybabel update -i .\locale\base.pot -d locale --no-fuzzy-matching`

+3. Find your `new_text_key` in the `locale\\<language_code>\LC_MESSAGES\message.po` of each language and fill in the tranlation for that text in like:
+    ```
+    msgid "new_text_key"
+    msgstr "The translation for this new key"
+    ```
+   if you don't know all the text_keys you added you can search for `msgstr ""` to find all msgids that have no translation yet

+4. Compile new translations into messages.mo files `pybabel compile -d locale`

 ## Custom logging implementation usage